archmangler/ragnarok/README.md

 * The target application accepts the data via REST or FIX and writes it to a local disk
 * Each of the core layers are elastically scalable, thereby providing the compute power required to drive messages at high rate and volume to the target application.

+## Technology and Implementation

+- The current immplementation involves the following technologies:

+* Redis:
+* Pulsar or Kafka:
+* Kubernetes (EKS on AWS|AKS on Azure):
+* Golang:

 ## Installation

 How to install via cli: